 However, there are other ways to receive a gratuity.
 Sometimes people who know you well might leave other perks as a tip.
 These can include:

 - Tickets to a game or event

 You do not have to report these as income to your boss, but you are still responsible for reporting the fair market value to the IRS.

 If your restaurant includes service charges for large parties, you are not required to report it to your employer because it is already accounted for and should be included in your wages.
 But, if the customer leaves you an additional tip on top of the service charge, you will need to report that.

 What about shared or pooled tips?

 If you receive a pooled tip or share your tips with your team, you are only responsible for reporting what you actually bring home.
-For example, if you make $150 for one table but give $40 to the bartender and $20 to the busboy, you only need to report $90 in tips.
-Similarly, if you are the recipient of a shared tip, only report your portion.
+For example, let’s say you make $150 for one table but give $40 to the bartender and $20 to the busser.
+In that case, you will only report the $90 you took home.

 Should I report my tips to my boss or straight to the IRS?